StanJulia/Stan.jl/README.md

 For Julia 1.0.0 and up, the intention is to split out the functionality currently in Stan.jl.
 For more info see [StanJulia][(https://github.com/StanJulia) and the currently available package CmdStan.jl in that Github organization.

 The intention is to make Stan.jl v5.1.0 into a shell using the features available in above StanJulia packages.
-Stan.jl v5.0.0 will be an updated version of Stan.jl v3.5.0 based on Pkg3.
+Stan.jl v5.0.0 is an updated version of Stan.jl v3.5.0 based on Pkg3.